parentsgeeks/SC_shader_cache_dumper/README.md

 A shader cache dumper for Star Citizen

+Download the latest release.
-Just execute the EXE file to complete the shader cache dumping process.
+Unzip and just execute the EXE file to complete the shader cache dumping process.

 See you in the verse!